department-of-veterans-affairs/vets-website/va-gov/pages/burials-memorials/pre-need-eligibility.md

 #### Make sure one of these describes you:
 - A Servicemember on active duty, **or**
 - A Veteran who didn't receive a dishonorable discharge when you separated from the military, **or**
-- The spouse or dependent child of a Servicemember or Veteran, even if the Servicemember or Veteran has passed, **or**
+- The spouse or dependent child of a Servicemember or Veteran, even if the Servicemember or Veteran has already passed away, **or**
 - In some cases, the adult dependent child of a Servicemember or Veteran (if you aren’t married)

 </li>